Oscar679/iot_project/README.md

 **Imports of Python libraries**
   - urequests - Enables HTTP requests to send retrieved data from the microcontroller to the server
-  - Pin - Used to connect/control GPIO pins on the microcontroller
+  - Pin - Used to control GPIO pins on the microcontroller
   - sleep - Function used to implement delays after readings
   - DHT11 - Drivers for the DHT11 sensor
   - os - Used for interacting with the filesystem